bdevorem/bashfulbytes/posts_md/staticsitegenerator.md

 two-day long love affair.
 You can even go back to the very first commits on the Github
 [project page](https://github.com/bdevorem/bdevorem.github.io)
-and see all the lovely `Nikola auto commit.`'s.
+and see all the lovely `Nikola auto commit`s.

 Actually, those commits, along with some slight annoyances in the configuration, are what led me to creating my own